Z0rdak/Yet-Another-World-Protector/web-resources/mod-description.md

 Yet Another World Protector (YAWP) is the admin tool to protect your minecraft server!

-It allows admins (and permitted players) to protect your creations against various events/actions of players, mobs and the environment.
+It allows admins (and permitted players) to protect their creations against various events/actions of players, mobs and the environment.

 Create regions for your builds and apply region flags to protect them.